 What do you think are the most important issues effecting Veterans today?

 The first is healthcare.
 The United States has done a poor job of providing the healthcare that we owe to our Veterans and Congress is taking extraordinary efforts to try to fix that including giving a meaningful amount of money towards healthcare two summers ago.
 We need to adequately fund it and need to make the VA more accountable that’s the primary thing that the US needs to work on, we haven’t given Veterans what we need to give them.

 Serving on the House Select Intelligence Committee what do you think is the most pressing issue for the US globally?

 It’s hard to say what is the most.
 The reality is that is a chaotic world and more so now than it was ten years ago.
 So any given week, this week for an example we had briefings on North Korea, briefings on Syria, briefings on China, and we’ve had briefings on Russia.
-Tomorrow we have briefings on ISIS global terrorism.
+Tomorrow we have briefings on ISIS and global terrorism.
 The reality is we have to deal with all of them and the reality is we have to deal with all of them at the same time.
-So it’s hard to say whats the most important they are all slightly different, North Korea is probably the most dangerous situation we face.
+So it’s hard to say whats the most important, they are all slightly different, North Korea is probably the most dangerous situation we face.
 China and their regional ambitions is probably the most complicated situation.
-They are all different but all important
+They are all different but all important.

 What is next for Congressman Stewart?